October 5 and 6, 2019

 • Recommend Captains meeting Friday – Oct.
 4 @ 7 p.m. at Juana’s Pagoda (northeastern hut)

 • Packet pickup Friday from 6-6:45 p.m. at Pagoda, and after Captains meeting until 7:30 p.m.

 • Packet pickup Saturday from 1 p.m. – 4 p.m.. at The Sailor’s Grille Gift Shop.
 Packet’s not picked up by Saturday will be forfeited.

-3. Fish may be caught on rod and reel on any boat, pier, or from offshore from the Pensacola Pass to the Destin Pass and north to Florida/Alabama State Line, not including Navarre Reefs.
-Only exception is Lionfish which may be speared where allowed.
+3. Fish may be caught on rod and reel on any boat, pier, or from offshore from the Pensacola Pass to the Destin Pass and north to Florida/Alabama State Line.
+Only exception is Lionfish which may be speared where allowed, not including Navarre Snorkel Reefs.